-- 16 The opportunity for existing manufacturing businesses within the NTD zone to apply for the grants has now been exhausted.
+- 17 The opportunity for existing manufacturing businesses within the Nelson Town Deal zone to apply for the grants has now been exhausted.
 The initial interest and enquiries from businesses is now thinning and new applications are not coming forward.
-This is due to a number of factors including: - o businesses are reluctant to invest due to the current economic climate - since the last progress report to the Board in May 2023 the interest rates have risen from 4.5% to 5.25% in August - The very recent raise in the interest rates will have knocked the confidence of businesses and any potential plans to invest at this current time. - 17 Therefore the widening of the scheme to other sectors would allow for interest from a larger pool of businesses. - 18 In addition a buffer zone would allow for a small number of companies that sit within a "stone's throw" of the boundary to apply, including from the North Valley Business Park and Lower Clough Mill in Barrowford, and which may, due to their proximity, have positive economic benefits for Nelson.
+This is due to a number of factors as described at section 9 of this report. - 18 Therefore the widening of the scheme to other sectors would allow for interest from a larger pool of businesses. - 19 In addition a buffer zone would allow for a small number of companies that sit within a "stone's throw" of the boundary to apply, including from the North Valley Business Park and Lower Clough Mill in Barrowford, and which may, due to their proximity, have positive economic benefits for Nelson.
 The scheme includes Whitewalls Industrial Estate on the periphery of Colne and Lomeshaye on the periphery Brierfield.